Maeeen/thesis_template_typst/template/template.typ

 /// The resets the page counter number
 #let page-number-reset = counter(page).update(1)

-/// Shows the page numbers
+/// Shows the page numbers for the current and following pages
-#let enable-counting = {
+#let page-number-show = {
   [#[]<enable-page-numbering>]
 }

-/// Hides the page numbers
+/// Hides the page numbers for the current and following pages
-#let hide-counting = {
+#let page-number-hide = {
   [#[]<hide-page-numbering>]
 }